matthiasprobst/h5RDMtoolbox/docs/index.rst

    pip install h5RDMtoolbox

-You may want install optional dependencies:
+You may want to install optional dependencies:

 .. code:: sh